roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

 2. Grant permissions to the Resource Access Management \(RAM\) role of the manage Kubernetes cluster.

-    1. Log on to the [ACK console](https://cs.console.aliyun.com)[ACK console](https://partners-intl.console.aliyun.com/#/cs).
+    1. Log on to the [ACK console](https://cs.console.aliyun.com).

-    2. In the left-side navigation pane of the ACK console, click **Clusters**.
+    2. In the left-side navigation pane, click **Clusters**.

-    3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+    3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

     4. On the details page of the cluster, click the **Cluster Resources** tab and view the worker role of the cluster.

-    5. Log on to the [RAM console](https://ram.console.aliyun.com/)[RAM console](https://partners-intl.console.aliyun.com/#/ram).
+    5. Log on to the [RAM console](https://ram.console.aliyun.com/).

     6. In the left-side navigation pane, click **Grants**.